gregsavvy/Go_TCP_Chat/README.md

-This is a simple TCPv6 chat backend (independent from any frontend, can be used with just telnet).
+This is a simple TCPv6 chat backend that is independent from any frontend, can be used even with just telnet.

-TBD: React Native, Kubernetes.
+Installation (Linux):
+1. $sudo apt install golang
+2. Pull git repo into any directory, - $git clone https://github.com/gregsavvy/Go_TCP_Chat
+3. From main directory, - $go build .

+Run:
+1. From main directory, - $./Go_TCP_Chat